robertmuth/Cwerg/FrontEndDocs/ast.md

     `cdecl` disables name mangling

+    `ref`  fun may be assigned to a variable (i.e. its address may be taken)

     `polymorphic` indicates a polymorhic function.
 The `name` must be qualified with the module containing the seed polymorphic definition.